 Students may choose any minor studies taught at LUT if the required prerequisites are fulfilled.
-Minor studies of Mechanical Engineering are Modern Manufacturing (KoDSaManu), Laser Processing (KoDSaLate), Advanced Materials Engineering (KoDSaMate) and Sustainability (KoDSaSusta).
+Students are recommended to choose minor studies in Modern Manufacturing (KoDSaManu), Advanced Materials Engineering (KoDSaMate) or Sustainability (KoDSaSusta).

 Free Elective Studies

 Choose enough free elective studies to attain the full 120 ECTS cr.
 Free elective studies can include any courses offered by LUT if the required prerequisites are fulfilled.
 Students are recommended to include an internship that improves professional skills to elective studies.
 An internship may be worth a maximum of 10 ECTS credits.
 More information: BK10A1400 Work Internship in Master's Degree 2-10 ECTS cr.
 Also language studies are recommended, especially English courses and Finnish courses for international students.